hikalkan/samples/AbpKeycloakDemo/README.md

 ````

 This will create and seed the initial database.
 Then you can run the application with any IDE that supports .NET.

+You can login to the application using `admin` as username and `1q2w3E*` as password.

 Happy coding..!